NCBI-Codeathons/amr-2024-team-nguyen/getting_started/accessing_amr_data.md

 # Getting the AMR data from Microbiggie

 This is a is a description of how we accessed the data hosted on the google cloud for the ncbi-amr-codeathon.
-Note: you may need to contact the hosts for access.
-It is also possible these data will not be avaialbe on GCP afer the codeathon completes.

 | ID | Value |
 | -------- | ------- |